Paged Content

-Paged content, books, periodicals, photographs with the front and back, etcetera, can use the members structure.
+Paged content, such as books, periodicals, photographs with the front and back, etcetera,

-and child resource nodes for each sub-component (e.g. "Page 1" and "Page 2" or "recto" and "verso")
+and child resource nodes for each sub-component (e.g. "Page 1", "Page 2", etc., or "recto" and "verso")

 with their corresponding media.
 Each "child" resource node contains a reference to their "parent" resource node